atelierspierrot/webservices/README.md

     $ curl -i 'http://mydomain.com/webservices/?ws=MyController'
     $ curl -i 'http://mydomain.com/webservices/?ws=MyController&action=custom'

+The response is a JSON table containing at least a `status` and a `message` entry:

+    {"status":0,"message":"Hello World !"}

 As the "WebServices" depends on them (they must be installed), you can use in your scripts all classes from the following third-party packages: